ClusterCockpit/ClusterCockpit/README.md

 used.

 Currently ClusterCockpit is not yet ready to be used by external users.
-I currently develop the missing pieces as a web based installer and will update this notice as soon as a usable BETA is available.
+I currently develop the missing pieces: a web based installer and will update this notice as soon as a usable BETA is available.

 --------------------------------------------------------------------------------